 - Leaner’s Manual

-Outline the specific Course Structure to include the # of sessions/modules/lectures, etc. What specific topics, readings and assignments are required for each session?
+Outline the specific Course Structure to include the number of sessions/modules/lectures, etc. What specific topics, readings, and assignments are required for each session?

-When preparing the schedule, consult the relevant academic calendars, and keep in mind major religious holidays and significant campus events (for example Winter Break, Homecoming).
-And allow time for active learning to occur during class and for students to complete major assignments and prepare for exams.
+When preparing an effective lesson plan, consult the relevant academic calendars, and keep in mind major religious holidays and significant campus events (for example, Winter Break, and Homecoming).
+And allow time for active learning to occur during classes and for students to complete major assignments and prepare for exams.

-At a minimum, your course schedule should contain, date and time of each session, topics and units (modules) of your course, required readings and assignments, major exams.
+At a minimum, your course schedule should contain, the date and time of each session, topics and units (modules) of your course, required readings, assignments, and major exams.

 Detail how topics, themes, and learning outcomes will be covered.
 How will these be presented and how will learners engage with them? (e.g. videos, slide-based presentations, images, articles, etc.) Select and develop teaching methods and tools that are 1) appropriate for the size of the class and 2) consistent with the course goals.